M-Sc-Research/English-learning/SmallTalk2me.md

 .
 What are you looking for in terms of style?
 .
 What amenities do you need in your house?
 .
 What other wishes do you have?

+Tips:
+Phrases to describe your dream home:
+I’m looking to [upgrade the family home].
+I’m hoping to stay under …. (dollars/euros) but I could stretch it.
+To stretch – to make your budget bigger.
+I’m looking for some [entertaining space / safe and family neighborhood].
+Entertaining – amusing and interesting.
+It would be wonderful to have [a pool/yard for the kids].
+I need a modern / Spanish-style house.
+Vocabulary to describe spaces:
+Small / tight <-> huge / large space
+[The kitchen] is an amazing size.
+It has a wonderful / fantastic/amazing/incredible view. gorgeous/magnificent/beautiful/awesome/elegant patio
+There is a lot of space/room.
+It feels comfortable/cosy/charming.
+Cozy – small, comfortable, and warm.
+It’s very relaxing/intimate/peaceful.
+Intimate – private and friendly so that you feel comfortable.
+This is a dream [closet/garden].
+Expressing your opinion and emotions:
+The cool / best part about this is …
+It blew my mind.
+To blow someone's mind – if something blows your mind, you find it very exciting and unusual.
+I absolutely love [the French doors / the wood beam ceilings].
+I’m going to go with [house number…].
+To go with – to accept someone’s idea, plan, etc.